mountEvarus/android-config/README.md

 .github/workflows/android-app.yml   the reusable build/release workflow
 sample/                             a minimal app that proves the plugin works
 ```

-Conventions and the reasoning behind them live in the `personal-os` skill, in
-`references/android.md`.
-This README covers only how to wire a repo up.

 ## Adding it to an app